-The architecture allows for Client apps to be built using any set of tools and components, so they can range from Power BI enabled analytical workspaces to even Web apps.
-Having said that, they all have to use the same security model, notifications and logging infrastructure, etc... via Sidra APIs.
+The architecture allows for Client Applications to be built using any set of tools and components, so they can range from Power BI-enabled analytical workspaces to even full-blown Web apps.
+Having said that, all Client Applications have to use the same security model, notifications and logging infrastructure, etc, via Sidra APIs.

-In some places the terminology Consumer apps can be found, it is deprecated but was the original term for Client apps.
+In some places the terminology Consumer apps can be found, it is now deprecated but was originally the term for Client Apps.

-The flexibility of the architecture using Client apps allows every of them to be completely different from the rest.
-Despite of that, it is common that many Client apps follow the same structure.
-Sidra provides some Visual Studio templates to create the basic solution of that kind of Apps:
+The flexibility of the architecture using Client Apps allows every of them to be completely different from the rest.
+Despite of that, it is common that many Client Applications follow the same structure.
+Sidra provides some Visual Studio templates to create the basic solution for a Client Application:

-- Client app template, available in the NuGet package PlainConcepts.Sidra.DotNetCore.ClientAppTemplate.
+- Client Application template, available in the NuGet package PlainConcepts.Sidra.DotNetCore.ConsumerAppTemplate.

-- Client app with PowerBI template, available in the NuGet package PlainConcepts.Sidra.DotNetCore.ClientAppPowerBITemplate.
+- Client Application with PowerBI template, available in the NuGet package PlainConcepts.Sidra.DotNetCore.ConsumerAppPowerBITemplate.

-If the solution created by the Client app template is opened in Visual Studio, the content showed in the Solution Explorer will be:
+If the solution created by the Client Application template is opened in Visual Studio, the content showed in the Solution Explorer should look similar to this: